derektypist/nightlife-coordination/README.md

 Place consists of name, zip_code, reservedList and numgoing.
 All are strings except numgoing, which is a number.
 In addition, reservedList is an array and numgoing is currently at 0.

+In the form - zip_code is text.

+## Features

+The ability to search for bars, as well as add and remove reservations.

 ## Technologies

-Uses the technologies of express.js, MongoDB, Mongoose and bcrypt.
+Uses the technologies of express.js, MongoDB, Mongoose, Bootstrap 5.1.3, Font Awesome 5.15.4 and bcrypt.

 ## Credits